 3. Visit your jeweler

 Even if you followed all our guidelines on when not to wear your jewelry, it can't hurt to get a professional inspection and cleaning.

 Your jeweler can make sure nothing is loose and buff and shine your piece back to its original glory.

 Once all your jewelry is accounted for and cleaned up, make sure to store it safely.

 Not sure what's considered safe for jewelry storage?
 We've got a post for that too: 6 Tips to Keeping Jewelry Safe at Home.

 Now that you know these great safety tips for traveling with jewelry, how are you going to remember them all?

 We made some checklists for that.
-Download our free Guide to Traveling with Jewelry and use it as a quick reference next time you're ready to take off on your next adventure!
+Check out our Guide to Traveling with Jewelry and use it as a quick reference next time you're ready to take off on your next adventure!